Are You at Risk for Child Abuse?

 - Call one of the hotlines listed on this website to find someone to talk to.

-- Find a parenting class in your community to learn about ways to handle the stresses of dealing with kids.
+- Find a parenting resources in your community to learn about ways to handle the stresses of dealing with kids.

 - Use this website to find programs in your area to help you resolve any underlying issues, such as alcohol or drug abuse.